TorrenceB/flight-booking/README.md

   npm start
 ```
 - Make Pull Request:
   Any and all *constructive* criticism is much appreciated.
 I'm still very much a novice and am constantly seeking out ways to improve and learn from the veterans     out there whom possess a passion for what they do...
-Feedback is incredibly encouraged.

 ### Takeaways/Stream of Conciousness/Concepts Applied